wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

  family have this type of fruit.
 Each locule opens by a separate slit or valve in the top of the fruit.
 The seeds are mostly very small and wind dispersed **or**  fleshy and coloured (eg., pink or white).
 Remove the flesh.
-Is there a single central stony ‘kernel’, or are there several separate seeds?
+Is there a single central stony kernel, or are there several separate seeds?
- These are indehiscent fruits, termed a ‘drupe’ (single kernel) or ‘berry’ (several seeded).
+ These are indehiscent fruits, termed a drupe (single kernel) or berry (several seeded).
 They are mostly animal dispersed, though sometimes water-borne, and characterise most of the extra-Australian members of the family (mostly in the tropics).
 Some Australian rainforest species have this type of fruit.
 Opposite leaves are common